MicrosoftDocs/customer-voice/cv-docs/available-question-types.md

 ## File upload

-A File upload&ndash;type question asks a respondent to upload a file<!--Edit okay?
-I wanted to avoid "allow," via WSG.-->.
+A File upload&ndash;type question asks a respondent to upload a file.
 You can select the number of files (up to 10) that can be uploaded and the maximum file size of each uploaded file (up to 1 GB).
 You can also select the type of files that can be uploaded.

 If you want to restrict the file types that can be uploaded, select **More settings for question** (...), and then select **File type**.
 For example, you can restrict candidates to upload their resumes in Word or PDF format only.

 ![Configuring the File upload question](media/config-upload.png "Configuring the File upload question")

-Respondents will see the question as shown in the following image.<!--A graphic shouldn't complete a sentence.-->
+Respondents will see the question as shown in the following image.

 ![An example File upload question that asks a respondent to upload a resume](media/ques-upload.png "An example File upload question that asks a respondent to upload a resume")